 There’s no denying the fact that clients are the key stakeholders in a company.
 Their satisfaction level directly impacts your revenue generation.

-According to a research done by Gallup, retail banking clients who are completely engaged bring 37% more annual revenue as compared to the disengaged clients.
+According to research done by Gallup, retail banking clients who are completely engaged bring 37% more annual revenue as compared to the disengaged clients.

-It proves the fact right that meeting customer expectation should be the focus even if it means that you curtail your meetings, calls and put in extra efforts to achieve it.
+It proves the fact right that meeting customer expectations should be the focus even if it means that you curtail your meetings, calls and put in extra efforts to achieve it.
 The sacrifices will pay off at the end if the customer is satisfied and happy.